 - 1. Completion of the Application for Admission to Teacher Education, initiated by the student during the semester in which the student is enrolled in EDPS 210 Educational Psychology and Child Development, or when transferring to Concordia. - 2.
 Successful completion of the Praxis Academic Core Skills Test, with passing scores.
 Students must register themselves for the test.
-The test requires a fee.

-- 3. Earn a cumulative 2.75 GPA or higher for all courses to be counted toward graduation. - 4.
+The test requires a fee. - 3.
+Earn a cumulative 2.75 GPA or higher for all courses to be counted toward graduation. - 4.
 Successful completion of EDUC 201 Introduction to Education and EDPS 210 Educational Psychology and Child Development with a grade of C or higher. - 5.
 Earn a grade of C or higher in all Education courses taken to date. - 6.
-Purchase and use of Chalk and Wire. - 7.
-Completion of a background check and Felony/Misdemeanor Statement showing no criminal record. - 8.
-Verification by the Student Life Office that the student is in good standing at the university and is not under disciplinary probation. - 9.
-Completion of the Emotional/Mental Health Statement that the student is mentally and emotionally competent. - 10.
+Completion of a background check and Felony/Misdemeanor Statement showing no criminal record. - 7.
+Verification by the Student Life Office that the student is in good standing at the university and is not under disciplinary probation. - 8.
+Completion of the Emotional/Mental Health Statement that the student is mentally and emotionally competent. - 9.
 Pass the Admission Interview.